Margaret Berger: 2013–present: Eurovision Song Contest 2013

 Berger represented Norway at the Eurovision Song Contest 2013 with the song "I Feed You My Love" after winning the Norwegian national final on 9 February 2013.
 The song, written by Karin Park and MachoPsycho, reached number four on the Norwegian singles chart.
 On 18 May, Margaret Berger finished in 4th place with 191 points—Norway's best result at the contest since their victory in 2009, and their sixth best result ever.

 In 2013, Berger stated that she was recording a third studio album, titled New Religion, in Gothenburg, Sweden.
 The album was set to include her Eurovision 2013 song, "I Feed You My Love", as well as a collaboration with Swedish indie-pop group Lo-Fi-Fnk.
 On 28 August 2013 she announced the second single "Human Race" on Instagram.
 The single was released on 6 September.
 In an interview with So So Gay she announced that the album would be released in February 2014.
 This release date was later pushed back.
 On 14 March 2014, the third single from the album, "Scream", was released.
 She was one of the five jurors for Norway in the Eurovision Song Contest 2015 in Vienna, Austria.
 In December 2015 she announced her single "Apologize" on Instagram, which was later released on 22 January 2016.

+Berger took part in Melodi Grand Prix 2024 with the song "Oblivion".
+She advanced from her semi-final on 13 January 2024, placing 7th in the final with 49 points.